pranaybinju/maps_blog/blogs/2018/upgrade-rails.md

 ### [3. bootsnap](https://github.com/Shopify/bootsnap)

-Once we reach Rails version 5.0, we can use bootsnap instead of zeus, as zeus won't support in Rails 5.1.
+Once we reach Rails version 5.0, we can use bootsnap instead of zeus, as zeus does not support Rails 5.1 yet.

 Rails added bootsnap(v1.1.0) as a default gem in version 5.2 (see fig. 2)